I am a dip kind of girl.

-- Sprinkle the top with 2 Tbsp (10 g) vegan parmesan cheese for additional texture/flavor (optional).
+- Sprinkle the top with vegan parmesan cheese (2 Tbsp or 10 g as original recipe is written // adjust if altering batch size) for additional texture/flavor (optional but recommended for cheesy, crunchy top layer!).
 Bake for 10-12 minutes, or until bubbly and completely warmed through.

 - Serve hot with assorted vegetables, tortilla chips, crackers, or toasted baguette – tortilla chips being my favorite.
 If you prefer more cheesy flavor, garnish with more vegan parmesan cheese.

 - Store leftovers covered in the refrigerator for 3-4 days, though best when fresh.

 - Reheat in an oven-safe dish at 350 degree F (176 C) until warmed through (or in the microwave), adding more almond milk if dip dries out.